Badruddin Shaikh: Political career

 He was elected as the Municipal Councillor in the Ahmedabad Municipal Corporation in 1995 and subsequently served four terms (1995–2000, 2000–2005, 2010–2015, 2015–2020) from Behrampura ward.
 During this period, he was a Chairman of the Standing Committee (2000–2003) as well as a member of Standing Committee, Town Planning Committee, Legal Committee and V. S. Hospital Management Board.
 He had served as the party spokesperson as well.
-He was the Leader of Opposition in the Ahmedabad Municipal Corporation from 2010 to his death in 2020.
+He was the Leader of the Opposition in the Ahmedabad Municipal Corporation from 2010 to his death in 2020.

 He died on 26 April 2020 from COVID-19 during the COVID-19 pandemic in India.
 He was buried two days later at Ganj Shahid Kabrastan in Danilimda, Ahmedabad.
 His wife Farida Khatun had also contracted COVID-19.